crabtruckington/TheCommissar/README.md

 3) Unzip the files to a directory of your choosing, and then launch **TheCommissar.exe**.
 Make sure you either run as administrator or have write permissions to the directory for saving.

 4) Build your character using the book as a guide.
-Make special note of rules around maximum build point allocations as there is no validation for overspend or illegal choices.
+Once you're finished, go to Settings -> Check Character Validity to validate your character.

 ![Screenshot](https://i.imgur.com/HlZlSu6.png)